joshuacords/opr/OPR-Riverside-Version.md

 ### Deployment Phase
 On round one there are 2 deployment phases, Normal Deployment and Scout Deployment.
 On rounds 2-4 there is the Ambush Deployment phase.

-The player that will activate first in each round deploys the first unit during each phase.
-Players alternate deploying units during each phase until all units have been deployed.
+The commander that will activate first in each round deploys the first unit during each phase. commanders alternate deploying units during each phase until all units have been deployed.

 Units are deployed by placing them inside the boundaries of their commander’s Deployment Zone.